marcioalexandre/atrisk/README.md

 All structure and frameworks used in this project are free and/or opensource: #heroku, #postgresql, #java8, #springboot, #restapi, #angularjs

 In #Heroku, all data stored in the database are ephemeral and do not persist.
 If someone has any database service that persists data, and wants to contribute in this project, please let me know.

+For Developers (to extend the project to other solutions):
+- Backend: SpringBoot, Java8, Hibernate, Maven, REST API;
+- Frontend: HTML, CSS, AngularJS.